Armed Islamic Group of Algeria: Antar Zouabri and takfir

-The GIA and Violence
+The GIA and violence

-In Algeria, the desire to have a violent and armed version of Islamism wasn't the primary mode of action for the GIA.
-There was no idea to use violence as a notion of sacrifice or martyrdom, which is quite common in other Islamist groups.
-In this case, the GIA used violence as an instrument of change to have a social transformation within Algeria.
-The state, in the eyes of the GIA, was an enemy of Islam.
-There was a rhetoric that the state was the incarnation of taghout.
-In order to destroy it, they would use a strategy of organized rural and urban guerrillas.
-The society backed fighters would have the capabilities to overthrow the state and create a new regime based on Sharia law.
+In Algeria, the desire to have a violent and armed version of Islamism was not the primary mode of action for the GIA.
+The GIA did not see violence as a form of sacrifice or martyrdom, which is quite common in other Islamist groups.
+Rather, the GIA used violence as an instrument of change and a method for initiating a social transformation within Algeria.
+The state, in the eyes of the GIA, was an enemy of Islam and an incarnation of taghout.
+In order to destroy it, they would organize rural and urban guerrillas, overthrow the state through an insurgency, and create a new regime based on Sharia law.

-In order to destabilize the state, the GIA instigated terror throughout the country.
-Using acts of violence such as planned assassinations, vehicle bombings, kidnappings.
+In order to destabilize the state, the GIA instigated terror throughout the country, using acts of violence such as planned assassinations, vehicle bombings, and kidnappings.
 They often attacked members of the Algerian army and the police force.
-As time passed the GIA did not limit their violence to only stately officials.
+As time passed the GIA did not limit their violence to only state officials.
 They used violence as a means of social control on the civilian population as well.
-They would commit theatrical assassinations in front of large groups of people so they could spread fear and have people support their cause.
-Two notable assassinations by the GIA was the assassination of Abdelkader Alloula, a theater director in Algeria and Cheb Hasni the most popular Raï music singer.
+They would commit theatrical assassinations in front of large groups of people so they could spread fear and spur people into supporting their cause.
+Two notable assassinations by the GIA were the murders of Abdelkader Alloula, a theater director in Algeria, and Cheb Hasni, the most popular Raï music singer.